IBM-Cloud/docs/manageapps/secapps.md

 **Note:** OpenSSL SHA-512 implementation depends on compiler support for 64-bit integer type.
 You can use the SHA-1 option for applications that have compatibility issues with the SHA-256 certificate.

+After creating the CSR, you can choose a certificate authority on the Internet to generate your SSL certificate.
+A certificate is issued by a certificate authority and is digitally signed by that authority.

 ##Uploading SSL certificates
 {: #ssl_certificate}